How to find a professional therapist offering counselling support for mental health

-There are 3 main national bodies and these are BACP (British Association of Counsellors and Psychotherapists), UKCP (UK Council for Psychotherapists) and NCS (National Counselling Society).
+There are 3 main national bodies and these are NCPS (National Counselling & Psychotherapy Society), BACP (British Association of Counsellors and Psychotherapists) and UKCP (UK Council for Psychotherapists).
 Any therapist on any of these agencies will have done the required training so I suggest you look there first.

 Even counsellors with exactly the same training will incorporate a bit of their personality into the therapy so their communication style must be a good match for you.
-If you prefer a slower pace with time to reflect and consider your views then look for a therapist that can work like that.
+If you prefer a slower pace with time to reflect and consider your views, then look for a therapist whose style can reflect that pace.
 Maybe you feel you need a more direct approach and prefer that style.
-Many therapists offer an initial chat or a free 15-20 minute session so you can get a 'feel' if you can work together.
-Make use of it.
+Don't worry if you haven't got a clue what would suit you as many therapists offer an initial chat or a free 15-20 minute session so you can get a 'feel' if you can work together.
+If you can, I suggest you make use of it.

 If you're looking for someone who specifically works with gender identity issues, it's essential to find a counselor who is knowledgeable and sensitive to the challenges faced by the LGBTQ+ community.
 Similarly, you may need someone who has knowledge of your culture or your spirituality so always best to ask.